-- Advection in the presence of wind and barometric pressure changes (Massmann and Farier, 1992); - Convective circulation due to differences between in-situ and atmospheric temperatures and air densities (Lefebvre et al, 2001a, 2001b; Lahmira et al., 2014; - Diffusion as driven by gas concentration gradients (Lefebvre et al, 2001a, 2001b).
+- Advection in the presence of wind and barometric pressure changes (Massmann and Farier, 1992);. - Convective circulation due to differences between in-situ and atmospheric temperatures and air densities (Lefebvre et al, 2001a, 2001b; Lahmira et al., 2014. - Diffusion as driven by gas concentration gradients (Lefebvre et al, 2001a, 2001b).

 Barometric pressure at the ground surface changes due to transient weather fronts and the heating and cooling of the atmosphere that occurs on a daily basis, also known as atmospheric tides.
 These pressure changes induce a pressure response in the air phase in the waste dump, and the response will typically be attenuated and lagged in time depending on the magnitude and connectivity of the air-filled porosity.
 An increase in barometric pressure will cause an increase in in-situ air pressure and vice-a-versa to maintain atmospheric pressure balance (Massmann and Farier, 1992) and results in advective flow from areas of higher to lower pressure.
 The rate at which the in-situ pressure changes is a function of the waste rock permeability, air phase saturation, and distance from the surface.
-Because barometric pressure the air is moving back and forth within limited zones.
+Because barometric pressure changes SO frequently (at least twice daily), this results in "push-pull" advection where the air is moving back and forth within limited zones.